 Colgate children’s electric toothbrushes are all battery-operated.
 The batteries are replaceable but the toothbrush heads are not, and as such they are disposable in nature.
-The brushes, like Oral-B’s, are plastered with cartoon characters such as Barbie, Spider-Man and Minions.
+The brushes, like Oral-B’s, are plastered with cartoon characters such as Trolls, Finding Dory and Minions.

-The basic model comes with no additional features – not even a timer.
-There is also an interactive Minions toothbrush which has a two-minute timer and the voices of the Minions encouraging you to brush.
+For about the cost of a premium manual toothbrush, you can pick up the basic model with no additional features – not even a timer.
+For slightly more you get an interactive Minions toothbrush which has a two-minute timer and the voices of the Minions encouraging you to brush.